FAYE MACCALMAN: Tenor Saxophone, Clarinet, Voice, Synth

 In 2018 we were the recipients of a Peter Whittingham Development Award from Help Musicians UK.
 With their support we devised and produced a series of concerts, 'BETWEEN WAVES', performing entirely new music written in collaboration with a series of hand-picked female artists from a range of different practices.
 Collaboration and experimentation are a huge part of what makes this band so vital, and the resulting EP demonstrates what can happen when a group of creative people give themselves totally over to that process.

 Alongside all this we've also played at innumerable festivals, including the Us vs Them all-day event curated by Field Music in 2017, London Jazz Festival, Manchester Jazz Festival, and supported artists of all different genres, from proggers Once and Future Band to jazz clarinet giant Arun Ghosh.
 In 2019 we embarked on our first headline tour covering the whole country, from Glasgow to Lime Regis and back.
-As 2020 comes to a close we went into the studio to record our second full-length album.
+As 2020 came to a close we went into the studio to record our second full-length album.
 'Echoes to the Sky' is the result, a collection of surreal songs and daring improvisation, riffs, soundscapes and heartfelt storytelling.
 It comes out June 25th on the New Jazz and Improvised Music Recordings label and I'm thrilled to be sharing what we've done.

 "Roaming smartly from free-improv to rock"